 Definitely check out Oyama Sausage Co.

 They’re famous for their patés.
 Even those who don’t really like paté will love it.

-Moving on.
-I have a major sweet tooth and there’s a fantastic mom and pop shop that serves freshly handmade donuts – Lee’s Donuts.
+For people that have a major sweet toot, there’s a fantastic mom-and-pop shop that serves freshly handmade donuts – Lee’s Donuts.